wayne0419/ARDrum-VirtualHand/readme.md

 The original paper introduced the idea of utilizing the concept of micro-progression to break through the long-standing challenge of using AR to learn/train complex (temporally and physically) skills, drumming, as an example.

 As the research and evaluation are detailed in the paper, this document focuses on the system itself.
-The following sections will cover its features, project structure, and a brief overview of the codebase.
+The following sections will cover its features, project structure, usage instruction, and a brief overview of the codebase.

 Let’s get started!